EU commission keeps asylum report on Greece secret

 The commission insisted it first needed to study the measure - a position it continues to maintain almost three weeks after Greece lifted the suspension on 1 April and in light of the current pandemic.

-However, an internal note from the European Commission's legal service had been already been drafted and shared with president Ursula von der Leyen shortly after Greece imposed the restrictions.
+However, an internal note from the European Commission's legal service had already been drafted and shared with president Ursula von der Leyen shortly after Greece imposed the restrictions.

 Dated 4 March, the note contains a preliminary analysis of the national measures taken by the Greek government.